FBI says Topeka Seaman coach posed as female teen, seeking victims

 TOPEKA, Kan.
-(KSNT) – The FBI said on Thursday that Seaman High School coach and teacher, Jeffrey Pierce, was posing as a female teen on social media.
+(KSNW) – The FBI said on Thursday that Seaman High School coach and teacher, Jeffrey Pierce, was posing as a female teen on social media.

 Pierce is charged with two federal counts of producing child pornography and one count of possessing child pornography.
 On Thursday, he plead not guilty to the charges.